 I Love You J.D.
 Salinger

 I can’t stop thinking about J.D.
 Salinger.
 It may be trite to say, but I love J.D.
 Salinger.
-Trite, because really everybody loves the books of J.D.
+Trite, because really everybody loves J.D.
 Salinger.
-Except maybe my redheaded stepmother who I think never read a book in her life.
-Actually, now that I think about it, I’m sure my other stepmother never read him either because her reading choices never ventured beyond Sidney Sheldon.
+Except maybe my redheaded stepmother, who I think never read a book in her life.
+Actually, now that I think about it, I’m sure my other stepmother never read him either, because her reading choices never ventured beyond Sidney Sheldon.

-So one Sunday when I was making the usual stop after church with father no. 2 to pick up the Sunday paper at Lippy’s, the candy/toy/comic book/book store, I checked under S and found more books by this Salinger guy.
+So one Sunday, when I was making the usual stop after church with father no. 2 to pick up the Sunday paper at Lippy’s, the candy/toy/comic book/book store, I checked under S and found more books by this Salinger guy.
 I saved my allowance and eventually got to buy all three.
+For the longest time I kept looking for more of them, until somebody tipped me off that no more were ever gonna come.
+Ever.

 I took them with me when I had to go to Massachusetts to visit the first father and his second wife, the redheaded stepmother.
 It was horrible there.
-The only saving grace was that they had a dog who I spent all my time with.
+The only saving grace was that they had a dog, who I spent all my time with.
 Laddy.
-Laddy, the bright light of the long summer with the evil stepmother.
+Laddy, the bright light in the long summer with the evil stepmother.

 The stepmother who hated me.

-And the first father, who tried to make up for everything by buying me things which we had to hide in the trunk of his car until I left because evil stepmother would be furious if she knew.
-The first father, who was tragically handsome but could never get the family thing right.
-He really wanted a wife and kids and a dog he really did, he just didn’t know how to do it.
-His mother was a divorced chorus girl who went back on the road and left her boys with various uncaring unkind relatives.
-So he didn’t know how the family thing was supposed to work or something I guess.
+And the first father, who tried to make up for everything by buying me things, which we had to hide in the trunk of his car until I left, because evil stepmother would be furious if she knew.
+The first father, who was tragically handsome, but could never get the family thing right.
+He really wanted a wife and kids and a dog, he really did.
+He just didn’t know how to do it.
+His mother was a divorced chorus girl who went back on the road with some follies or other and left her boys with various uncaring, unkind relatives.
+I heard he kept running away.
+So he didn’t know how the family thing was supposed to work or something, I guess.

 I will never forget the long boring summer in the town of one-story houses.
 The baking heat with not a tree in sight.
 Flat.
 Hot.

 I hope there is a closet full of manuscripts in his house and they all get published.
 Because I MEAN REALLY it has been AGES since I stopped hunting for more of his books under S at Lippy’s.
-I kept checking for a long time until somebody tipped me off that no more of them were ever gonna come.
-Ever.
 Which was sad-making and all.
 So I salute you my literary Big Daddy.
-And hope everything gets published because the phony reviewers can’t bother you now.
+And hope everything gets published, because the phony reviewers can’t bother you now.

 14 Responses to “I Love You J.D.
 Salinger”